RJHFMSTR/THORIN/docs/docs/documentation/basic_usage.md

 - IDX : index of the variant, from 0 to N - 1.
 - CM : centimorgan
 - additional columns: IBD probability based on the `.group` file.

+The header of additional columns are formatted in such way that the first element is the focal individual ID, the second element is the `GID` (as specified in the `.group` file, or `HOLE` for unrelated individuals), and the third element is the haploype number.

 ---